The name Emma means Universal and is of Latin origin. Emma is a name that's been used primarily by parents who are considering baby names for girls.

-Emma is a name with Latin origins.
-The meaning of the name Emma is universal.
-It can also be used as the diminutive form of Emily.
+Emma is often used as a name on its own or as the diminutive form of Emily.
 Common nicknames include Em and Emmy.

 Fictional characters named Emma include Emma Bovary (Madame Bovary), Emma Woodhouse (Jane Austen’s Emma), and Emma Bloom from Miss Peregrine’s Home for Peculiar Children.
-There was also a baby Emma on the t.v. show Friends and Emma Peel from The Avengers.
+Ross and Rachel on the TV show Friends named their famous TV baby Emma.
+Emma Peel is a character from The Avengers comic/movie series.

 Click button to listen on iTunes